Want a free personalized recommendation for your software stack?Get yours

 Limited Email Marketing Features

-No advanced segmentation, A/B testing, or sophisticated automation workflows
+No advanced segmentation, A/B testing, or complex automation workflows

 !